-Our study relates to the historical literature on the origins of protective labor laws.
+Our study also relates to a historical literature on the origins of protective labor laws, which is summarized in Lehrer (1987).
 Work in this area primarily explores the motivations of the campaigners who promoted the restrictions.
-Here, we see our main contribution as addressing the broader question of how protective labor laws came to enjoy widespread popularity during a specific historical period, beyond the groups that initially proposed the restrictions.
+We see our main contribution as addressing the broader question of how protective labor laws came to enjoy widespread popularity beyond the groups that initially proposed the restrictions.
 That said, the motivations of the reform proponents are relevant to our analysis.
-The perceived need to protect vulnerable women was indubitably a sincere desire of at least some campaigners.
-What is less clear is how well informed these groups were about the actual needs of working women.
-One of the most active proponents of protective legislation was the Women's Trade Union League (WTUL), composed largely of middle-class social reformers.
-Scholars have questioned whether such groups accurately represented the interests of working women.
-For example, Lehrer (1987) writes that one of the most frequent attacks against the WTUL was that "it was a bunch of upper-class women who purported to speak for working women without the vaguest notion of what their problems were" (p.116), and "whose ignorance of the conditions of daily life for poor, unskilled working women was nearly complete" (p.122).
-Nonetheless, the perceived need to protect women's health played a central role in court cases concerning protective legislation, such as the Mueller vs. Oregon Supreme Court case in 1908, which upheld a maximum hours law in Oregon.
-The case was largely won because of the famous Brandeis brief, which argued "that women were entitled to special protection on their jobs because, as mothers of future generations, their health was a matter of public concern" (Hill 1979).
+The perceived need to protect vulnerable women was indubitably a sincere motivation of at least some campaigners.
+However, it is less clear how well informed these groups were about the actual needs of working women.
+One of the most active proponents of protective legislation was the Women's Trade Union League (WTUL), composed largely of women who did not work themselves but were interested in social issues.
+Lehrer (1987) writes that one of the most frequent attacks against the WTUL was that "it was a bunch of upper-class women who purported to speak for working women without the vaguest notion of what their problems were" (p.116), and "whose ignorance of the conditions of daily life for poor, unskilled working women was nearly complete" (p.122).7